All Flashcards

 It increases the official reserves account balance.

-What is the difference between the capital account and the official reserves account?
+What is the effect of capital controls on the capital account?